 ANDREA PEERLESS: I can’t accept such a heartless …

 PRIME MINISTER GATTUSO: heartless?
 It’s simply a matter of restoring order.
-We cannot have these people parading through the streets in their funny costumes.
+We cannot have these people parading through the streets in their strange costumes.
 (3.4.15-19)

-Note that in a print format you can also apply hanging indentation to each speaker’s lines.
+In print format, apply hanging indentation to each speaker’s lines.

 Citations of plays are usually by act, scene, and line number.
-However, in the case of plays in prose you may cite by page number instead.
-When quoting shorter sections of prose you also don’t have to use a block quotation.
+In the case of plays in prose, you may cite by page number instead.

 A quote within a quote is placed between single quotation marks: